hyperledger-solang/solang/docs/language.rst

   pragma solidity >=0.4.0 <0.4.8;

 All other pragma statements are ignored, but generate warnings.
+Pragma must be terminated with a semicolon.

 .. note::